Toronto wine restaurants and bars

 Address: 169 Niagara St, Toronto, ON M5V 1C9

-Edulis restaurant offers 5 or 7 course meals chosen from seasonal ingredients and is served in a cozy and welcoming setting.
+Edulis restaurant in Toronto offers 5 or 7 course meals chosen from seasonal ingredients and is served in a cozy and welcoming setting.
 The food is largely seafood & vegetable inspired and there is a special black & white truffle menu when truffles are in season.
 The wine list is old-world based with several new world (Ontario) wines shown.
 There is a good selection of grower Champagnes as well as Sherry/Port/Madeira to match the rotating cheese selections.

 Phone: +1 647-351-1552